FAQ’S

 • Our first session is less about diving into everything at once and more about arriving.
 We’ll slow down, talk about what brings you here, and begin finding a pace that feels right for you.
 My goal is that you leave feeling a bit more settled, seen, and hopeful about the work ahead.

 • Therapy moves at its own pace.
 Some people come for a few months to focus on a specific concern, while others stay longer to do deeper, embodied work.
-I typically meet with clients weekly or bi-weekly, as this rhythm allows enough continuity and momentum for meaningful change.
-We’ll check in regularly about what feels right for you.
+I typically meet with clients weekly or bi-weekly, as this rhythm supports continuity and momentum for meaningful change.
+We’ll check in regularly and adjust as needed, so the work continues to feel supportive and aligned with your goals.

 • Yes.
 All sessions are held online through a secure video platform.
-This allows you to join from wherever you feel most comfortable, while still meeting face-to-face in real time.
-Many clients find this setting helps them feel at ease and grounded (pets welcomed!).
+This allows you to join from a space where you feel most comfortable, while still meeting face-to-face in real time.
+Many clients find that working online helps them feel more at ease and grounded—pets are always welcome.

-• All sessions are 60 minutes and the fee is $160 CAD.
-For those who prefer more space for deeper processing, extended sessions (75, 90, or 120 minutes) are also available at a prorated rate.
+• Sessions are 60 minutes and the fee is $160 CAD.
+For those who prefer more space for deeper processing, extended sessions (75, 90, or 120 minutes) are available at a prorated rate.

-I occasionally reserve a few reduced-rate spots—feel free to ask about current availability.
-Payments can be made by e-transfer or credit card at the end of the session.
+I also reserve a limited number of reduced-rate spots.
+You’re welcome to ask about current availability.
+Payment can be made by e-transfer or credit card at the end of each session.

-• I don’t offer direct billing at this time, but I provide detailed receipts that can be submitted directly to your insurance provider for reimbursement.
+• I do not offer direct billing at this time.
+However, I provide detailed receipts that you can submit to your insurance provider for reimbursement.

 • Finding the right fit matters.
-A free 20-minute consultation gives us a chance to meet and get a feel for each other’s style.
-I encourage you to notice how you feel in our conversation—therapy often begins with that small moment of comfort and connection.
+A free 20-minute consultation gives us a chance to meet, talk a bit about what’s bringing you here, and get a feel for how it might be to work together.
+I encourage you to notice how you feel in our conversation—therapy often begins with that small moment of comfort, ease, or connection.

-Supervision is a formal, structured relationship — often part of graduate training or registration — where the focus includes skill development, ethical guidance, and ongoing professional growth.
+Supervision is a formal, structured relationship—often required during graduate training or registration—where the focus includes skill development, ethical oversight, and professional evaluation.

-Clinical consultation, which I offer, is typically a peer-to-peer or post-registration process.
-It provides a collaborative space to think through complex cases, integrate somatic and emotion-focused approaches, and stay resourced in the work.
-Consultation is less evaluative and more exploratory — it’s a place to deepen your practice, gain perspective, and feel supported in your ongoing professional development.
+Clinical consultation, which I offer, is typically a post-registration or peer-level process.
+It provides a collaborative, non-evaluative space to think through complex cases, integrate somatic and emotion-focused approaches, and stay resourced in the work.
+Consultation is less about assessment and more about reflection, perspective, and deepening your clinical practice over time.

 interested in working together?